North Dakota judge strikes down the state's abortion ban

 Under the judge's order, abortion would be legal in North Dakota, but the state currently has no clinics performing them, and the Republican-dominated state government would be expected to appeal the ruling.

+“We feel like the court heard our concerns and the physicians in North Dakota’s concerns about a law that we felt went too far,” she said.

+The offices of Republican Gov. Doug Burgum and GOP state Attorney General Drew Wrigley did not immediately respond to the ruling, though Wrigley's office said he would issue a statement Thursday.

-Romanick was ruling on a request from the state to dismiss a 2022 lawsuit filed against the ban by what at the time was the sole abortion clinic in North Dakota.
-The clinic has sinced moved across the border to Minnesota, and the state argued that a trial wouldn't make a difference.
+Romanick was ruling on the state's request to dismiss a 2022 lawsuit filed by the Red River clinic.
+After the clinic's move, the state argued that a trial wouldn't make a difference.
 The judge had canceled a trial set for August.

-The offices of Republican Gov. Doug Burgum and GOP state Attorney General Drew Wrigley did not immediately respond to requests for comment.

 Meetra Mehdizadeh, staff attorney at the Center for Reproductive Rights, which supports abortion rights and challenges state bans, said the ruling "means it is now much safer to be pregnant in North Dakota.”
-But she said the “damage” from the ban cannot be undone overnight because clinics can take years to open.
+But she said clinics can take years to open.

-The Red River Women’s Clinic, which had been North Dakota’s sole abortion provider, moved from Fargo to neighboring Moorhead, Minnesota.
-The clinic filed the original lawsuit in 2022 against the state’s now-repealed trigger ban, weeks after the fall of Roe v.
-Wade.

-“There are no abortion clinics left in North Dakota,” Mehdizadeh said in a statement.
-“That means most people seeking an abortion still won’t be able to get one, even though it is legal.”
+“The destructive impacts of abortion bans are felt long after they are struck down,” she said.

-Romanick was first elected a district judge in heavily-GOP North Dakota in 2000 and has been reelected every six years since, most recently in 2018.
-Before he was a judge, he was an assistant state's attorney in Burleigh County, home to the state capital of Bismarck.
+North Dakota elects both its Supreme Court justices and district court judges, but those contests are nonpartisan.
+Romanick was first elected a judge in 2000 and has been reelected every six years since, most recently in 2018.
+Before serving as a judge, he was an assistant state's attorney in Burleigh County, home to the state capital of Bismarck.

-The judge acknowledged in his ruling that in the past, the North Dakota courts had previously relied on federal court precedents on abortion, but said those state precedents had been “upended” by the U.S. Supreme Court’s 2022 decision to overturn Roe v.
-Wade and allow states to ban abortion under the U.S. Constitution.
+The judge acknowledged in his ruling that in the past, the North Dakota courts had previously relied on federal court precedents on abortion, but said those state precedents had been “upended” by the U.S. Supreme Court’s landmark 2022 abortion decision.

 Romanick said he’d been left with “relatively no idea” how the North Dakota Supreme Court would address the issue, and so his ruling was his “best effort” to “apply the law as written to the issue presented” while protecting the fundamental rights of the state’s residents.